Alex171228/detector/README.md

 # detector
-#you can use images and this detector can write? what fruit on it.
+you can upload images and this detector can write what fruit on it.